PresiDeWitt/PresiDeWitt/README.md

 # 👋 Hi!
 I'm Alejandro

-Passionate developer with experience in web and mobile applications.
+Passionate developer web and mobile applications.
 I am currently pursuing a higher vocational degree in DAW (Web Application Development) and DAM (Multiplatform Application Development).
 I love solving complex problems and creating effective solutions to improve user experience.
 I am also dedicated to investing in cryptocurrencies and the stock market, always looking for opportunities to improve my financial future.

 ## 🚀 Technologies and Tools